Topological rigidity of quasitoric manifolds: The canonical model

 The space $M_X({\Lambda})$ is a closed manifold and the torus $T$ acts on it by acting on the first coordinate.
-This follows as in the case of quasitoric manifolds (\cite{da-ja}, Proposition 1.8, \cite{ma-pa}, Proposition 4.5, and \cite{yo1} Lemma 5.2 and Theorem 5.5).
+Actually, the space $M_X({\Lambda})$ is a smooth locally standard manifold (\cite{bp}, Construction 2.2, \cite{ma-pa}, Proposition 4.5).
+That means that $M_X({\Lambda})$ is locally standard and the global action of the torus is smooth.